YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

 see the intricacies more and understand what previously puzzled you.

-The [tree](tree) sample served as my frst exposure to OCanren programming.
+The [tree](tree) sample served as my first exposure to OCanren programming.
 I dashed ahead through it to have a feel of the various language constructs, and I had to accept the fact that sometimes I was just typing the code without knowing for sure what they do.
 The impression was